Mauna Loa lava no longer imminent threat to Hawaii highway

 HONOLULU (AP) — Lava from the world’s largest volcano is no longer an imminent threat to the main highway across the Big Island of Hawaii, scientists said Thursday, a development that was a welcome reprieve for motorists who depend on the road.

-Mauna Loa was still erupting Thursday morning, but the lava that was feeding the flow heading toward the crucial road has been cut off, said David Phillips, deputy scientist-in-charge at U.S. Geological Survey’s Hawaiian Volcano Observatory.
+Mauna Loa was still erupting Thursday morning, but the lava that was feeding the flow heading toward the crucial road has been cut off, likely because of a reduced production rate, said David Phillips, deputy scientist-in-charge at U.S. Geological Survey’s Hawaiian Volcano Observatory.

-The blocked supply of lava to the flow front is likely because of a reduced production rate, Phillips said.

 “That’s good news for us,” Hawaii County Mayor Mitch Roth said.
 Still, county officials said they will stay on the alert — because scientists say things could always change.